thenicebro/scenarios/linux/challenge-stream-editor-sed/step1.md

 ### Target

-The target of this step is to replace all occurrences of the word "apple" with "orange" in the file `~/fruits.txt`.
+The target of this step is to replace all occurrences of the word "apple" with "orange" in the file `~/fruits.txt`, and store the output in the `result.txt` file.

 ### Result Example